Atari v. Amusement World: Effects

 This decision was part of the "Atari trilogy" of cases that helped define early video game law, including Atari v.
 Williams, and Atari, Inc. v.
 North American Philips Consumer Electronics Corp.
-Atari Inc. v.
+Atari, Inc. v.
 Amusement World was the first copyright case where the court compared the numerous similarities and differences between two video games, as well as the first time that a court applied complex copyright principles to video games, such as the idea-expression distinction and scènes à faire.
 At the time, it was one of the only cases to rule in favor of the defendant, based on the idea-expression distinction that copyright does not protect broad ideas, only the unique expression.
 Writing for the Vanderbilt Law Review in 1983, Steven G. McKnight argued that the judge's analysis of game "feel" was inadequate if they did not play the games in question.
 In the University of Pennsylvania Law Review, Thomas Hemnes argued that the court "blurs the very distinction between idea and expression", highlighting more "particularized" implementations such as the same three sizes of rocks that split into two rocks upon destruction.

 Legacy

 Intellectual property attorney Stephen McArthur notes that Atari v.
 Amusement World was the first of nearly a dozen rulings in favor of alleged video game clones, "pav[ing] the way for developers to create games closely resembling established and successful games", with courts only shifting nearly 30 years later in Spry Fox, LLC v.
 Lolapps, Inc. and Tetris Holding, LLC v.
+Xio Interactive, Inc. The line between a free idea versus copyrightable expression can be seen by contrasting this case with Tetris v Xio.

-Xio Interactive, Inc. Greg Lastowka states that the idea-expression dichotomy established in Asteroids was difficult to apply in the Spry Fox and Tetris Holdings disputes from 2013.
+Greg Lastowka states that the idea-expression dichotomy established in Asteroids was difficult to apply in the Spry Fox and Tetris Holdings disputes from 2013.
 He compared the Amusement World case to other early copyright cases, questioning "what made a video game involving spaceships and space rocks an unprotected idea", while contrasting it with the court in Atari, Inc. v.
 North American Philips Consumer Electronics Corp., which gave copyright protection to Pac-Man's "pie-shaped gobbler and four ghost monsters as a particularized form of expression".
 Writing in 2018, Tori Allen says this case represents the rudimentary composition of early video games that made it difficult to discern between idea and expression, with video games progressing in their expression to allow more copyrightable game elements.